 The darker period of the year lasts for 3.4 months, from November 3 to February 14, with an average daily incident shortwave energy per square meter below 2.6 kWh.
 The darkest day of the year is December 20, with an average of 1.4 kWh.

 For the purposes of this report, the geographical coordinates of Cleveland are 41.500 deg latitude, -81.695 deg longitude, and 597 ft elevation.

-The topography within 2 miles of Cleveland contains only modest variations in elevation, with a maximum elevation change of 125 feet, and an average elevation above sea level of 614 feet.
-Within 10 miles contains significant variations in elevation (669 feet).
+The topography within 2 miles of Cleveland contains only modest variations in elevation, with a maximum elevation change of 125 feet and an average elevation above sea level of 614 feet.
+Within 10 miles contains only modest variations in elevation (669 feet).
 Within 50 miles also contains significant variations in elevation (814 feet).

 The area within 2 miles of Cleveland is covered by artificial surfaces (75%) and water (25%), within 10 miles by artificial surfaces (59%) and water (40%), and within 50 miles by water (42%) and cropland (24%).

 This report illustrates the typical weather in Cleveland, based on a statistical analysis of historical hourly weather reports and model reconstructions from January 1, 1980 to December 31, 2016.

 There are 3 weather stations near enough to contribute to our estimation of the temperature and dew point in Cleveland.

 For each station, the records are corrected for the elevation difference between that station and Cleveland according to the International Standard Atmosphere , and by the relative change present in the MERRA-2 satellite-era reanalysis between the two locations.

 The estimated value at Cleveland is computed as the weighted average of the individual contributions from each station, with weights proportional to the inverse of the distance between Cleveland and a given station.